yari-iray/Legal_Ragxpert_DSPGroupD4/README.md

 WARNING: this can break your Python environment.
 Please use a virtual environment.

 #### To install everything properly:
+0. Install Python 3.11, version 3.12 is currently not supported by Llama-index and may lead to errors
 1. Ensure that you have installed poetry
 2. Set the working directory in your terminal to this folder
 3. Run poetry install to install the dependencies